Bircham International University

-Bircham International University is a non-profit, unaccredited institution of distance-learning higher education for adults and professionals.
+Bircham International University is an unaccredited institution of distance-learning higher education for adults and professionals.

 History and location

 BIU was founded by Deric Bircham, William Martin, and Bircham's adopted son, Laurence Cheng Wen.
 According to its website, Bircham was established in Europe in 1992.
 It is registered in Delaware (United States), Spain, and formerly operated from the Bahamas.

 John Bear, authority on distance education, wrote in the 2003 edition of Bears' Guide to Earning Degrees by Distance Learning: 'Bachelor’s, Master’s, Doctorates Degrees by correspondence at all levels in business, arts, health, psychology, engineering, computers and science.
 Bircham's listed "delegation addresses [are] in Spain, England, United States (a Mail Boxes Etc. in Miami, Florida), Bahamas, Taiwan, China, Mexico, Argentina, Venezuela, Ecuador, Peru, Bolivia, Columbia, and New Zealand."
 Bear's Guide states that "the offices in England and the Bahamas were strictly administrative and did not serve students."

 Bircham acquired Oxford International College in 2000.